bgebhardt/osx_bin/setup/README.md

 ## OwlOCR Pro

+* use mas to install version 6.
+* in Pro preferences click restore from v5
+* set single screen capture to clipboard shortcut to cmd-shift-1
 * Open Preferences; Set to only in menu bar
+* Set up the CLI - Links: https://owlocr.com/; https://owlocr.com/blog/posts/owlocr-5-command-line-interface

+Old way
 * Get application from bundle bought on 03-25-2022 Award-Winning Mac Bundle is Live! https://bundlehunt.com/my-account/downloads/all
-* Set up the CLI - Links: https://owlocr.com/; https://owlocr.com/blog/posts/owlocr-5-command-line-interface

 ## Better Display